ddaugher/backoffice_docs/source/deploy.rst

 Be sure to replace :bash:`gigalixir_getting_started_test` with your test database name configured in your :bash:`test.exs` file along with your db username and password.

-In the Travis CI Settings, add a :bash:`GIGALIXIR_EMAIL` environment variable, but be sure to URI encode it e.g. :bash:`foo%40gigalixir.com`.
+In the Travis CI Settings, add a :bash:`BACKOFFICEDOCS_EMAIL` environment variable, but be sure to URI encode it e.g. :bash:`foo%40gigalixir.com`.

-Add a :bash:`GIGALIXIR_API_KEY` environment variable which you can find in your :bash:`~/.netrc` file e.g. :bash:`b9fbde22-fb73-4acb-8f74-f0aa6321ebf7`.
+Add a :bash:`BACKOFFICEDOCS_API_KEY` environment variable which you can find in your :bash:`~/.netrc` file e.g. :bash:`b9fbde22-fb73-4acb-8f74-f0aa6321ebf7`.

-Finally, add a :bash:`GIGALIXIR_APP_NAME` environment variable with the name of your app e.g. :bash:`real-hasty-fruitbat`
+Finally, add a :bash:`BACKOFFICEDOCS_APP_NAME` environment variable with the name of your app e.g. :bash:`real-hasty-fruitbat`

 Using GitLab CI or any other CI/CD service should be very similar.
 For an example GitLab CI yaml file, see this `.gitlab-ci.yml <https://github.com/gigalixir/gigalixir-getting-started/blob/42a73c9e0f7de50cbfabd092a504aa454f9f9fc8/.gitlab-ci.yml>`_ file.

 Using GitHub Actions is also similar.
-For example, see https://gist.github.com/jesseshieh/7b231370874445592a40bf5ed6961460 You might also take a look at this GitHub Action for Gigalixir: https://github.com/marketplace/actions/gigalixir-action
+For example, see https://gist.github.com/jesseshieh/7b231370874445592a40bf5ed6961460 You might also take a look at this GitHub Action for BackofficeDocs: https://github.com/marketplace/actions/gigalixir-action

 Using CircleCI is also similar.
 For an example, see this `config.yml <https://github.com/gigalixir/gigalixir-getting-started/blob/42a73c9e0f7de50cbfabd092a504aa454f9f9fc8/.circleci/config.yml>`_.